luigischmitt/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

 ## Overview
-This repository serves as a record of my studies in Data Structures and Algorithms (DSA).
-Throughout this repo, I will be using Python and C++ to implement various DSA concepts.
+This repository serves as a record of my studies in Data Structures and Algorithms (DSA) using AlgoExpert.
+Throughout this repo, I will be using Python to implement various DSA concepts.
 My goal is to improve my understanding and skills in this field, and I hope you find it helpful :)

 ## Data Structures